 5.1.
-The initial chemical composition of the model grid
+The Initial Chemical Composition of the Model Grid

-As already stated, this work does provide an homogeneous and self-consistent database of theoretical stellar models and isochrones, based on the scaled solar heavy element distribution by Grevesse & Noels (1993).
-The extension to models accounting for a suitable enhancement of α -elements will be the subject of a forthcoming paper.
+As already stated, this work provides a homogeneous and self-consistent database of theoretical stellar models and isochrones, based on the scaled solar heavy-element distribution by Grevesse & Noels (1993).
+The extension to models accounting for a suitable enhancement of $\alpha$ -elements will be the subject of a forthcoming paper.

-In order to cover a wide range of chemical compositions, we provide models computed for 10 different metallicities, namely Z = 0.0001, 0.0003, 0.001, 0.002, 0.004, 0.008, 0.01, 0.0198, 0.03 and 0.04.

-As far as the initial He-abundances are concerned, we adopt for the lowest metallicity the estimate recently provided by Cassisi et al. (2003, see also Salaris et al. 2004) based on new measurements of the R parameter in a large sample of Galactic globular clusters.
-They found an initial He-abundance for globular cluster stars of the order of Y = 0.245, which is in satisfactory agreement with the recent determination of the cosmological baryon density provided by WMAP observations of the power spectrum of the Cosmic Microwave Background (CMB) radiation (Spergel et al. 2003).
-It is worth noticing that the theoretical R parameter calibration used by Cassisi et al. (2003) is based on a small set of low mass α -enhanced stellar models computed with exactly the same code and input physics of the models presented here.
-In order to reproduce our initial Y{\odot} (see previous section) we adopt $dY/dZ \sim 1.4$.
+In order to cover a wide range of chemical compositions, we provide models computed for 10 different metallicities, namely, Z = 0.0001, 0.0003, 0.001, 0.002, 0.004, 0.008, 0.01,0.0198, 0.03, and 0.04.
+As far as the initial He-abundances are concerned, we adopt for the lowest metallicity the estimate recently provided by Cassisi et al. (2003; see also Salaris et al. 2004) based on new measurements of the R parameter in a large sample of Galactic globular clusters.
+They found an initial He abundance for globular cluster stars on the order of Y = 0.245, which is in satisfactory agreement with the recent determination of the cosmological baryon density provided by Wilkinson Microwave Anisotropy Probe observations of the power spectrum of the cosmic microwave background (CMB) radiation (Spergel et al. 2003).
+It is worth noting that the theoretical R parameter calibration used by Cassisi et al. (2003) is based on a small set of low-mass $\alpha$ -enhanced stellar models computed with exactly the same code and input physics of the models presented here.
+In order to reproduce our initial $Y{\odot}$ (see § 4), we adopt $dY/dZ \sim 1.4$ .

-In Table 1 we summarize the initial chemical composition of our model grid, and provide also the corresponding [Fe/H] value (determined assuming the observed solar (Z/X) ratio by Grevesse & Noels 1993), a quantity directly comparable to spectroscopic observations.
-It is important to notice that the 'solar metallicity' models provide [Fe/H]=0.06, instead of 0.
-The reason is that the model grid does not include diffusion (which we know is active in the Sun, but, as discussed before, possibly inhibited at least at the surface of other low mass stars); when diffusion is included the 'solar metallicity' composition would provide [Fe/H]=0 only at the solar age for solar-like models.
-This also means that our model and isochrone grid computed with the solar initial chemical composition will be unable to match the properties of the Sun, e.g., the helioseismologically determined depth of the convective envelope and the envelope He abundance, the surface Z/X ratio and in general the inner sound speed profile.
-This is common to all databases computed without diffusion, but on the other hand our same solar isochrones are able to fit - as we will show later - the main sequence (and the rest of the observed CMD) of the open cluster M 67, whose stars display a well established solar photospheric [Fe/H], has an age close to the solar value, and its reddening and distance are well determined empirically.
+In Table 1 we summarize the initial chemical composition of our model grid and also provide the corresponding [Fe/H] value (determined assuming the observed solar (Z/X) ratio by Grevesse & Noels 1993), a quantity directly comparable to spectroscopic observations.
+It is important to note that the solar metallicity models provide [Fe/H] = 0.06, instead of 0.
+The reason is that the model grid does not include diffusion (which we know is active in the Sun but, as discussed before, is possibly inhibited, at least at the surface of other low-mass stars); when diffusion is included, the solar metallicity composition would provide [Fe/H] = 0 only at the solar age for solar-like models.
+This also means that our model and isochrone grid computed with the solar initial chemical composition will be unable to match the properties of the Sun, for example, the helioseismologically determined depth of the convective envelope and the envelope He abundance, the surface Z/X ratio, and in general the inner sound speed profile.
+This is common to all databases computed without diffusion, but on the other hand our same solar isochrones are able to fit-as we show laterthe MS (and the rest of the observed CMD) of the open cluster M67, whose stars display a well-established solar photospheric [Fe/H], has an age close to the solar value, and whose reddening and distance are well determined empirically.